Unseen Object Instance Segmentation for Robotic Environments: Introduction

 In this work, we investigate how to utilize synthetic RGB-D images for UOIS in tabletop environments.
 We show that simply combining synthetic RGB images and synthetic depth images as inputs does not generalize well to the real world.
 To tackle this problem, we propose a two-stage network architecture called UOIS-Net that separately leverages the strengths of RGB and depth for UOIS.
 Our first stage is a Depth Seeding Network (DSN) that utilizes only depth to produce object instance center votes, which are then used to compute rough initial instance masks.
 We compare multiple architectures for the DSN that produce center votes in 2D and 3D.
 Training the DSN with depth images allows for better generalization to real-world data.
 However, the initial masks from the DSN may contain inaccurate object boundaries due to depth senor noise.
 In this case, exploiting textures in RGB images can significantly help.

 Thus, our second stage is a Region Refinement Network (RRN) that takes an initial mask from the DSN and an RGB image as input and outputs a refined mask.
 Our surprising result is that, conditioned on initial masks, our RRN can be trained on non-photorealistic synthetic RGB images without adopting any of the afore-mentioned Sim-to-Real solutions.
-We posit that mask refinement is an easier problem than directly using RGB as input to produce instance masks, mainly because the mask refinement uses a local image patch as input and focuses on a single object.
+We posit that mask refinement is an easier problem than directly using RGB as input to produce masks, mainly because the mask refinement uses a local image patch as input and focuses on a single object.
 We empirically show robust generalization across many different objects in cluttered real-world data.
 In fact, our RRN works almost as well as if it were trained on real data.
-Our framework can produce sharp and accurate masks even when the depth sensor reading is noisy.
-We show that it outperforms state-of-the-art methods trained using any combination of RGB and depth as input, including Mask R-CNN \cite{he2017mask}.
+Our framework produces sharp and accurate masks even when the depth images are noisy.
+We show that it outperforms state-of-the-art methods including Mask R-CNN~\cite{he2017mask} \revisiontext{and PointGroup~\cite{jiang2020pointgroup}}.
 Figure \ref{fig:teaser} illustrates our two-stage framework.

-To train our method, we introduce a synthetic dataset of tabletop objects in home environments.
-Our dataset consists of indoor scenes of random ShapeNet \cite{shapenet2015} objects on random tabletops.
-We use a physics simulator \cite{coumans2019} to generate the scenes and render depth and non-photorealistic RGB.
-Training our proposed method on this dataset results in state-of-the-art results on multiple datasets introduced for UOIS.
+To train our method, we introduce a synthetic dataset of tabletop objects in home environments, \revisiontext{which we name Tabletop Object Dataset (TOD)}.
+Our dataset consists of indoor scenes of random ShapeNet \cite{shapenet2015} objects on random ShapeNet tables.
+We use the \revisiontext{PyBullet} physics simulator \cite{coumans2019} to generate the scenes and render depth and non-photorealistic RGB.
+Training our proposed method on this dataset results in state-of-the-art results on multiple \revisiontext{real-world} datasets for UOIS.

-We extend our previous work \cite{xie2019uois} by introducing a novel DSN architecture that reasons in 3D space.
+We extend our previous work, \revisiontext{UOIS-Net-2D \cite{xie2019uois},} by introducing a novel DSN architecture that reasons in 3D space.
 As we show in Section~\ref{sec:experiments}, this architecture solves many limitations of producing these center votes in 2D (our previous work), thus providing stronger performance.
 Additionally, we propose a novel loss function that encourages separation of the center vote clusters and show that this loss function is crucial to achieving strong performance in cluttered environments.

 \postsec